Magnolia Avenue Elementary School

 - Category Attribute

-- Magnolia Avenue Elementary School's student population of 1,109 students has stayed relatively flat over five school years.
+- Magnolia Avenue Elementary School's student population of 999 students has declined by 12% over five school years.

 |Grades Offered||Grades Kindergarten-6|